MEET MR GEZA KORDAS

 I have over 20 years experience in orthopaedics with a special interest in treating hip and knee problems.
 I am fellowship trained in joint replacement surgery but never stopped learning and innovating.
 I am keen to adopt the latest techniques that are proved to benefit my patients such as minimally invasive surgery or customised implants.
 I am involved in developing digital therapeutics solutions to improve our understanding of how patients recover after surgery and to improve their experience and outcomes.

 I was born and raised in Budapest, Hungary.
-I attended Semmelweis Medical School an institution with a rich history going back 250 years.
+I attended Semmelweis Medical School an institution with a rich history going back over 250 years.
 Following my orthopaedic and trauma training I came to the UK in 2005.
 I had further specialist training in a wide range of subspecialties and a formal fellowship in hip and knee replacement surgery at the University Hospital of Coventry and Warwickshire.
 I was first appointed as a consultant in the UK in 2009.

 In my clinical work I perform hip replacements including cemented and uncemented techniques using minimally invasive techniques.

 In the knee I use both total and partial replacements including patello-femoral implants depending on the areas affected by arthritis.
 Knee arthroscopy (keyhole operation) is a major part of my work including operations for cartilage tears and instability.

 I am leading the implementation of a rapid recovery and day surgery pathway for joint replacement patients at the Ramsay Treatment Centre.
 This brings several benefits for our patients with better pain management, quicker mobilisation and sleeping in their own bed on the day of surgery!